decidim/documentation/README.md

 docker run -u $(id -u) -e DOCSEARCH_ENABLED=true -e DOCSEARCH_ENGINE=lunr -v $PWD:/antora:Z --rm -t antora/antora --generator antora-site-generator-lunr antora-playbook.yml xdg-open build/site/index.html
 ```

-## Roadmap

-This is a work in progress.
-This will be on production when we finish all the issues on the [MVP Milestone](https://github.com/decidim/documentation/milestone/1).